srijansahay/Covid19/README.md

 # Covid19
-This repository contains early analysis of covid in the world
+This repository contains early analysis of covid in the world based on the dataset provided in Kaggle.